Black Scurf

 Favourable Factors

-Dry soils, cold spring conditions and planting unsprouted seed.
+Dry soils, cold springs conditions and planting unsprouted seed.